Hawaii: surfer and photographer Clark Little in search of the monster wave

 This is the shorebreak, extremely dangerous.
 A term used in surfing jargon for huge waves breaking where the waves at low tide hit shallow water in the surf zone or even right on the beach. called monster waves.
 It’s only available at Waimea Beach.

 And then there’s Hawaiian Clark Little, 54.
 He loves those monster waves.
 He jumps into them almost like a dolphin, voluntarily and willingly, every day in winter.
-Addicted to the waves, you could almost say.
+Addicted to the waves, you might almost say.
 Clark Little is a surfer and wave photographer.
 He goes voluntarily into the eye of the wave – and takes pictures, and masterfully at that.

 The last explosion: That’s what Clark Little calls this recording.
 It shows the exact moment when a breaking wave crashes onto the sand